 There were no pap smears in the Bible.
 Pap smears were not invented until around 1928.
 Midwives delivered babies in the bible.
-Look at how a male medical student wrote an article about “Why Women Should Actively Seek Out a Male Gynecologist”.
+Look at how a male medical student wrote an article about “Why Women Should Accept And Actively Seek Out a Male Gynecologist”.
 He was disturbed that there is a big increase in female gynecologists and that many women prefer female gynecologists today.
 We do not support his argument that women should seek out male gynecologists.
 However, he wrote about the historical progression of pelvic examination and how men were not allowed to examine women’s sexual organs before 1800s.
 This proves the point that men were actually not allowed to examine women’s private parts in the Bible.
 This author has it right that women were not allowed in medical schools and that’s why we only had male gynecologists for many years.
 Look at his important section about historical progression of pelvic exam below:

 “The oldest medical

 text known to man is the "Kahun Gynecological Papyrus", written

 by the Egyptians around 1800 BCE.
 The papyrus provides a glance into

 early gynecological medicine and unveils the traditions of reproduction,

 conception and delivery in ancient Egypt.
 For the Egyptians, the main

 treatment modalities provided by the "swnw" (pronounced sounou,

 physician figure) were founded on pharmacopoeia from animals, plants